connectrpc/conformance/docs/configuring_and_running_tests.md

 protocol, it gets run against both reference implementations, as a way of further verifying interoperability with the ecosystem.
 (Note that the standard reference implementations _also_ support the gRPC protocol; so the gRPC test cases are repeated with a different server.)

-Test cases that are run against the gRPC implementation will have an additional component in their full
-name: `(grpc server impl)` or `(grpc client impl)`.
-The former is used in "client" mode, when the client under test sends an RPC to the gRPC server implementation; the latter is used in "server" mode, when it's the gRPC client implementation that is sending the RPC to the server under test.

 Note that an HTTP trace, for failing tests when the `--test` flag is used, will only available with the primary reference implementations.
 Test cases that fail against the gRPC implementations will not have